ranjith19/chrome-extension-webpack-html2mammoth/README.md

 4. Make sure to commit in the same style that we are committing until now on the project.
 5. Help with documentation is also appreciated.

+# Acknowledgemets

-Thanks to for this template: https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate
+1. used this boilerplate template: https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate

-#TODO

-1. Better Design
-2. Refresh option
-3. spec
-4. framework